RiccardoMearini/UrmaDealGenie/README.md

   - [MacOS x64 .NET 6.0 installer](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-6.0.0-macos-x64-installer)
   - For other installers, go to [.NET 6.0 runtime](https://dotnet.microsoft.com/download/dotnet/6.0) and download appropriate **installer** under ".NET Runtime 6.0.0
 " section
+## Setup and Run
+_First off, **SORRY** this is so complicated!!
+I'm working on making this one-click!_

 To install and configure the Urma Deal Genie console application:
-1. Download and unzip the release [UrmaDealGenieApp.1.0.zip](https://github.com/UrmaGurd/UrmaDealGenie/releases/download/console-app-beta-1.0/UrmaDealGenieApp.1.0.zip) file to a local folder
+1. Download and unzip the release [UrmaDealGenieApp-beta-2.1.zip](https://github.com/UrmaGurd/UrmaDealGenie/releases/download/app-beta-2.1/UrmaDealGenieApp-beta-2.1.zip) file to a local folder
+2. Find and edit the `dealrules.json` to match your bots.
+See [docs/ExampleConfigs.md](./docs/ExampleConfigs.md) for example configs with detailed explanations of rule settings
+3. Open a command/terminal window:
+   - On Windows go to Start->Command Prompt
+   - On Mac launch Terminal
+   - navigate to the folder you unzipped files to (e.g. `cd UrmaDealGenieApp`)
-2. Set environment variables APIKEY and SECRET
+4. In the console/terminal window, set environment variables for the APIKEY and SECRET
    - Windows
      ```
      set APIKEY=YOUR_API_KEY_HERE